- This event has passed.

 April 27 @ 7:00 pm - 8:00 pm

-The Round Goby, Neogobius melanostomus, an invasive fish species now in some of the Finger Lakes has been known to forage primarily on dreissenid mussels and Lake Trout eggs, but their impact on other lake invertebrates is not well known.
-This presentation will provide background on their identification, invasion, ecology, and current distribution of the Round Goby in the Finger Lakes.
+The round goby, Neogobius melanostomus, is an invasive fish species now found in some of the Finger Lakes.
+Round gobies have been known to forage primarily on dreissenid mussels and Lake Trout eggs, but their impact on other lake invertebrates is not well known.
+This presentation will provide background on the identification, invasion, ecology, and current distribution of the round goby in the Finger Lakes.
 Data will be shared from lake monitoring and citizen surveys, and feeding studies conducted to assess diet preferences and likely impact on native and invasive prey as well as native fishes.

 To Register for this event please follow: https://us02web.zoom.us/meeting/register/tZ0pce2hrjsvHtVeovuX_BWQcfcX9eBbtNJw